Evil Boy: Background

 Diplo, who took an interest to Yo-Landi Vi$$er, contacted the group before sending them a beat which Ninja enjoyed, eventually collaborating on "Evil Boy".

 Lyrical content

 The lyrics of the song discuss tribal circumcision.
 In an interview, Ninja described a particular ritual for males over 19 that involved having "your penis chopped up with a kitchen knife.
 No disinfectants; no pain killers."

 Critical reception

 Complex complimented Diplo's "creeping synth hook that captures the group's silliness without turning them into a joke" and included the song on a list of Diplo's best productions.

 A.R.
 Rowe of MTV wrote "No 'We Are the World' tracks for Die Antwoord.
 No Bono charities.
 These guys are taking some of the most unaddressed, difficult issues in the world, and sticking them right in your face without apology."

 Music video

 The music video was directed by Ninja and Rob Malpage.
 It contains major influence from South African culture, sexuality, as well as mythology, such as the Tokoloshe.
 It features a cameo by producer Diplo.

-The music sounds similar to a soundtrack of Alejandro Jodorowsky for the movie "Holy Mountain", a scene dedicated to the initiation of a young man, looking like Jesus, by the Tarot.